fjpa121197/ImageCLEF2021/README.md

 # ImageCLEF2021

 This is repository for the ImageCLEFmed concept detection task (2021 edition).
-As stated before, if you are about to test a new experiment from the existing approaches, please create a new branch and work from it.
-Make sure that the code and results are reproduceable, and if everything works as expected and it is considered as the best results, merge it into the master branch and DO NOT delete the experiment branch.

-If a new approach is being developed, create a new branch and also a new directory to identify that is a new approach.
+All code and methods were run using Google Colab Notebooks.

+Two approaches were used for making predictions: Information Retrieval and Multi-label classification.
+You can find the Google Colab Notebooks used for each approach with their respective folder.

+Images are stored in a Kaggle repository, but credentials for downloading the data has been omitted since the ownership of it is not ours.

 Participants:
 --